UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ## Motivation
 The DVM currently does not support reporting aggregated USDC borrow interest rate APRs from Compound or a two-hour TWAP of the CAR token.

-Pre Cutoff Cost: Calculating the two-hour twap is an easy calculation.
+Pre Cutoff Cost: Calculating the two-hour TWAP is an easy calculation.
 The reference UMA liquidator bot implementation already has a two-hour TWAP Uniswap/Balancer implementation.

 Post Cutoff Cost: Calculating an aggregated statistic of compound USDC borrow rates on a confirmed range of blocks on the Ethereum blockchain is easy.
 All of the needed data can be computed from event logs on any Ethereum full node.
 An archive node allows direct querying of this data via contract methods.
 Additionally, this data can be accessed through querying the Compound Subgraph on the Graph Protocol, then running a simple aggregation function.

-Opportunity: The usage of a two-hour twap for liquidations, then a aggregated price at expiration is similar to UMIP-22.
-This setup allows us to create futurues.
+Opportunity: The usage of a two-hour TWAP for liquidations, then an aggregated price at expiration is similar to UMIP-22.
+This setup allows us to create futures.
 Compound USDC Borrow APR futures can help borrowers and traders hedge against interest rate volatility allowing them to "lock-in" future costs from Compound loans.
 This will enable taking multi-collateral backed loans out on Compound for new use cases.
 Other users may wish to speculate on the demand for borrowing USDC on Compound for a specific month in the future.
 Others may simply wish to hedge their deposit interest rate volatility.
 Providing a price feed for the settlement of a financial contract is a prerequisite.

 Example Synthetic: `CAR-USDC-FEB28` will be a token that settles to the total annualized interest rate of borrowing USDC on Compound for (roughly) the month of February.